JiratchayaPhinyodom/Merge/README.md

 ```

 ## Create a TypeScript file
-Create a file named 'merge.ts' in the root of your project and write down your code.
+Create a file named 'merge.ts' in the root of your project.

 ## Create a test file
-Create a folder named ' __tests__' in the root of your project and create a file named merge.test.ts inside it and write down your test code.
+Create a folder named ' __tests__' in the root of your project and create a file named merge.test.ts inside it.

 ## Update package.json scripts
 Modify the "scripts" section in your package.json file